 To implement the strategy for health and medical research and deliver against our strategic priorities, NHMRC has developed a set of key activities for the period covered by this plan.
 These activities are informed by NHMRC’s operating environment and engagement, and incorporate a focus on the major health issues.
 These high-level activities will be implemented through undertaking specific tasks and projects, which are set out in NHMRC’s internal business planning documents.
-As well as grouping the activities under the three themes of investment, translation and integrity an additional set of activities focuses on corporate functions, which provide critical support across all three themes.
+As well as the activities under the three themes of investment, translation and integrity, an additional set of operational activities is outlined in the capability section, which provide critical support across all three themes.
 The integrated nature of the work we do means there is some overlap between themes.

 - Support, via appropriate funding, excellence in research that meets the health needs of Australians, from basic science through to clinical, public health and health services research and research that reflects national, state and territory and community priorities.

-- Fund health research to improve health outcomes for Aboriginal and Torres Strait Islander peoples and build Aboriginal and Torres Strait Islander researcher capacity.
+- Fund health research to improve health outcomes for Aboriginal and Torres Strait Islander peoples and to build and strengthen Aboriginal and Torres Strait Islander researcher capacity.

 - Continually optimise the grant application and peer review process, including through the implementation and evaluation of the new grant program.